Joyce Meyer: Salary and finances

-Meyer, who owns several homes and travels in a private jet (currently a Gulfstream G-IV), has been criticized for living an excessive lifestyle.
-She doesn't defend her spending habits, saying "there's no need for us to apologize for being blessed."
+Meyer, who owns several homes and travels in a private jet, has been criticized for living an excessive lifestyle.
+She does not defend her spending habits, saying "there's no need for us to apologize for being blessed."
 Meyer commented, "You can be a businessman here in St. Louis, and people think the more you have, the more wonderful it is ... but if you're a preacher, then all of a sudden it becomes a problem."

 In November 2003, the St. Louis Post-Dispatch published a four-part special report detailing Meyer's "$10 million corporate jet, her husband's $107,000 silver-gray Mercedes sedan, her $2 million home and houses worth another $2 million for her four children", a $20 million headquarters, furnished with "$5.7 million worth of furniture, artwork, glassware, and the latest equipment and machinery", including a "$30,000 malachite round table, a $23,000 marble-topped antique commode, a $14,000 custom office bookcase, a $7,000 Stations of the Cross in Dresden porcelain, a $6,300 eagle sculpture on a pedestal, another eagle made of silver bought for $5,000, and numerous paintings purchased for $1,000 to $4,000 each", among many other expensive items – all paid for by the ministry.
 The articles prompted Wall Watchers (a Christian nonprofit watchdog group) to call on the Internal Revenue Service (IRS) to investigate Meyer and her family.